 Some research has found horticultural oil can even keep insects from laying eggs.

 Another amazing thing about horticultural oil is that, compared to many other synthetic insecticides, it's more environmentally friendly and less harmful to beneficial predators and other insects.

 Horticultural oil needs to come in direct contact with insects to do its job, so, unfortunately, pests buried in the soil won't be affected.
 But this treatment will help your tree get ahead of the pest pressure curve by reducing the population of pests overwintering on your tree.

 Horticultural oil can control many overwintering pests, including:

 We can treat your trees and shrubs with horticultural oil in the late fall, early spring, and winter.
 In fact, our ArborWISE program includes winter and spring horticultural oil treatments.

-Click below to read more on how to care for your trees & plants this winter in our Winter Tree & Pest Manual.
+Interested in other treatments and services you can get done during a tree's dormant season?
+Read more about how to protect your trees this winter in our Winter Tree & Pest Manual.

 Like what you just read?